 We enter into various types of derivative instruments to hedge our exposure to market risks.
-We may use derivative instruments such as interest rate swaps, TBA security positions and credit derivatives as instruments to reduce such exposure, and non-derivative instruments including Agency interest-only securities to manage interest rate risk.
+We may use derivative instruments such as interest rate swaps, TBA security positions and credit derivatives as instruments to reduce such exposure, and non-derivative instruments including Agency interest-only securities and short positions in U.S. Treasury securities to manage interest rate risk.
 As discussed above, our derivative instruments also include linked transactions, which reflect a forward commitment to purchase assets.
 We recognize all derivatives as either assets or liabilities on the balance sheet, measured at fair value.
 As we have not designated any derivatives as hedging instruments, all changes in fair value are reported in earnings during the period in which they occur.